Graduating high school is universally accepted as a critical step to a bright future. Among other things, high school graduates*:

 - are more likely to be employed, make higher taxable income, and aid in job generation

-- earn a national average of $8,000 more annually compared to those without a high school diploma
+- earn a national average of $8,000 more annually compared to high school dropouts

 The Renton School District requires 4 components for high school graduation.